DevWonder01/pumpfun-vanity-address/README.md

 cargo run --release -- --prefix Sol
 ```

-This will search for a Solana address starting with `Sol` using all available CPU cores.
+This will search for a Pumpfun address starting with `Sol` using all available CPU cores.

 ## Output
 - The program prints the matching address, the private key (in Base58 and bytes), and the time taken.